sanPuerquitoProgramador/most-visited-posts/README.md

 #Most Visited Post for [RainLab Blog](https://octobercms.com/plugin/rainlab-blog)

-Plugin for register visits to Blog Publications and retrieve a list of the most visited
+Plugin to register visits to Blog Publications and create a list of the most visited post in a period time

 ##Installing the watcher
 **IMPORTANT**

 In order to register the visit to a Publication `RegisterVisit` component must be added to Post Page

-##Retrieving the most visited posts list
+##Create a most visited posts list
 Add the `TopVisitedComponent`

 This component has parameters